 - Financial and legal troubles due to alcohol drinking

 - Engaging in risky activities and behaviors under the influence of alcohol

 Stages of alcoholism describe the process through which a person moves from occasional drinking to addiction.
 All the stages of alcoholism are listed below.

-- Occasional abuse and binge drinking: starts with experimentation with alcohol mostly among young adults.
+- Occasional abuse and binge drinking: Starts with experimentation with alcohol mostly among young adults.
 Experimental drinkers often engage in binge drinking sessions.
 Even though they don’t drink regularly, these individuals still consume large amounts of alcohol.
 The main characteristics of binge drinking are the consumption of at least five drinks within two hours among men and a minimum of four drinks in two hours for women.
-Many people exceed these amounts.
+Several people exceed these amounts.

 What are the treatments for alcoholism?

 Treatments for alcoholism include detox and withdrawal, behavioral therapies, medications, and support groups.
 In most cases, a combination of different approaches works best.

 Patients receive treatment in inpatient or residential and outpatient settings.
 Inpatient programs are most suitable for persons whose alcoholism is moderate to severe.
 A patient lives in a treatment facility during a specific timeframe e.g., 30, 60, or 90 days.
 This type of program is particularly useful for persons without a strong support system or those who need a more structured environment to stop drinking.

 On the flip side, outpatient programs are most suitable for persons with mild to moderate alcohol addiction.
 They’re useful for individuals who complete inpatient treatment and need support or structure to continue a substance-free lifestyle.
 In this case, patients attend therapy and counseling sessions regularly, but they’re able to maintain personal and professional life and sleep at home.